It Takes A Village:

 Culture Matters.
 A child’s cultural identity is a crucial part of a child’s overall development.
 Black families have the inherent life experiences to cultivate and support these cultural needs.
 Given that, we do our best to educate and support transracial families to ensure they learn the importance of culture; but we cannot “teach” the firsthand knowledge of living Black in our communities.

 Historical Context.
 We acknowledge the valid wariness among some members of the Black community given the past and current racial inequities in the child welfare system.
 As of January 2017, Black children were 2.2 times more likely to enter the foster care system than their white counterparts.
-We hope to engage folks in these important conversations and encourage them to engage in the system and advocate for change from within the system.
 Children of color are being placed into this system by no fault of their own, and they need someone to advocate for their needs and systems change.

 Read Trey’s article in Youth Today about Amara’s African-American Outreach